zhengf1/InterMa2022/README.md

 # InterMacro-Tute-slides

-Tutorial slides for Intermediate Macroeconomics at the University of Melbourne.
+Tutorial slides prepared by Zheng Fan for Intermediate Macroeconomics at the University of Melbourne.

 Subject to copy right!
+You should not disseminate, distribute or copy.

 All the materials presented are based on the questions and solutions provided on Canvas by the lecturer.